 With debt management, Consolidated Credit negotiates to lower your credit card rates, usually to between 0% and 6%.
 Your counselor comes up with a payment plan that fits your personal budget.
-With this plan, you’d make one monthly payment to Consolidated Credit, which then pays off your individual creditors until you’re debt-free.
+With this plan, you’d make one monthly payment to Consolidated Credit, which then pays off your individual creditors until you’re free of debt.

 4 tips to make Consolidated Credit debt relief a smart move

 Set a goal.
 Going into credit counseling with an intention can help you be more level handed when it comes to tough financial decisions.

 Check your credit report.
 You’re entitled to one free credit report from each credit agency each year.
 This breaks down to one free report every four months if you rotate between the three main credit bureaus.
 Check it regularly to make sure there are no mistakes and that you’re on track to being debt free.

 Consolidated Credit could be a good option for anyone struggling to pay off their debt.
 Consultations are free, so getting advice doesn’t cost you anything.
 And if you sign up for its debt management program, you could end up paying a reduced interest rate on your credit cards and loans.